-For more detailed information pertaining to unique scenarios around attendance please reference our PPS attendance handbook.
+For more detailed information pertaining to unique scenarios around attendance please reference our PPS Attendance Handbook.

-Attendance Mark Meaning Cut off Time Present (P) In class, at the bell Immediately after the bell Tardy (L) In class within the first 25% of the class 92 minute class= 23 minutes 81 minute class= 21 minutes Example : Period 1: student entering the room at 8:52 is still Tardy, but 8:53 is LAT Late after Tardy (LAT) In class after the first 25% of class, before the first 75% of class 92 minute class= after 23 minutes & before 70 minutes 81 minute class= after 21 minutes & before 61 minutes Example : Period 1: student entering the room at 9:39 is still LAT, but 9:40 is A Absent (A) Student does not make it to class or arrives after 75% of the class has passed.
-92 minute class = after 70 minutes 81 minute class = after 61 minutes
+Attendance Mark Meaning Cut off Time Present (P) Arrives, at the bell Immediately after the bell Tardy (L) Arrives within the first 25% of the class 92 minute class= 23 minutes 81 minute class= 21 minutes Example : Period 1: student entering the room at 8:52 is still Tardy, but 8:53 is LAT Late after Tardy (LAT) LAT=Absent Arrives after the first 25% of class 92 minute class= after 23 minutes Example : Period 1: student entering the room at 9:39 is still LAT, but 9:40 is A Absent (A) Student does not make it to class or arrives after 75% of the class has passed.
+Skipping (SKP) Student misses more than 25% of the class period.
+Student was out of class for more than 25% of class time.